fredericaltorres/fjs.lib/readme.markdown

 ======
 My attempt to a re-usable JavaScript standard library inspired by the .NET library.

     - A class List inspired by the .NET List<T>
+    - A class Dictionary inspired by the .NET Dictionary<K,V>
     - A class Stack inspired by the .NET Stack<T>
     - Extensions method for the class String

 TORRES Frederic 2011